alexisrolland/ComfyUI-FastAPI/README.md

 # ComfyUI-FastAPI

-Boilerplate code to create a thin REST API layer on top of ComfyUI, using FastAPI.
+Boilerplate code to create a thin REST API layer on top of ComfyUI with FastAPI.

 ## Getting started